pokornyv/SQUAD/infile.md

 - ConvHF : convergence criterion for the calculation of n and μ in the Hartree-Fock solution.
 Default: 1e-6
 - MuMin : minimum of the separated interval where we search for μ.
 Used if *rootf=brentq*.
 Default: -2
 - MuMax : maximum of the separated interval where we search for μ.
 Used if *rootf=brentq*.
 Default:  2
+- ABSinit_val : initial value to start a fixed-point calculation of the ABS energy is *ABSinit_val x Delta*.
+Default: 0.99
 - HF_max_iter : maximum number of iterations for the Hartree-Fock solver.
 Default: 10000
-- ABSinit_val : initial value to start a fixed-point calculation of the ABS energy is *ABSinit_val*Delta*.
-Default: 0.999
 - offset_x : offset of the energies used to avoid poles in functions (e.g. gap edge).
 Default: 1e-12

 ### [IO] section